kumarryogeshh/react-boilerplate/README.md

 # react-boilerplate
 This React JS boilterplate code designed using webpack.
-Although the React starter repo or create-react-app makes it faster to setup, you can use this code if you want to learn what webpack does behind-the-scence.
+Although the React starter repo, [create-react-app](https://github.com/facebookincubator/create-react-app) makes it faster to setup, you can use this code if you want to learn what webpack does behind-the-scence.

 ## Getting Started